 2. We want audiences who know those affected by separation and the family law system to recommend our film and the solution (if relevant) we develop.

 3. We want organisations and practitioners who work with children to be inspired and empowered by what we uncover.

-4. We want relevant audiences (e.g. schools and organisations whose primary audience are parents) to hold screenings or promote the film as a result of what we reveal.
+4. We want relevant audiences (e.g. schools and organisations whose primary audience are parents) to hold screenings or promote the series as a result of what we reveal.

-5. We want influencers to reference and support our film and resources during relevant news cycles, to help keep the national conversation on point.
+5. We want influencers to reference and support our series and resources during relevant news cycles, to help keep the national conversation on point.

 6. We want universities to use our film to inspire legal professionals to see family breakdown as more than just a legal issue.